Getting Started as a Virtual Assistant

 If you’re not familiar with the term “RFP,” it stands for “Request for Proposal.”
 Most VA associations, including the GHVA, allow clients searching for a virtual assistant to submit the details of their requirements, and members can then send their information for consideration.
 This is similar to applying to job postings, except that you’re not looking to be an employee but an independent contractor, so instead of a resume, you’re sending a proposal.

-For a more formal approach, there is the International Virtual Assistants Association as well as organizations for VAs who specialize in supporting coaches, authors, the real estate industry, or other areas.
-Since I’m not involved with any of these groups, I’m unable to provide any details, but you can find information about them by clicking on the link provided or Googling your area of interest.
+For a more focused approach, there are organizations for VAs who specialize in supporting coaches, authors, the real estate industry, or other areas.
+Since I’m not involved with any of these groups, I’m unable to provide any details, but you can find information about them by Googling your area of interest.

 Additional Resource